 Minimize the impact on customer satisfaction by informing the customer of the delay as soon as you realize it, apologizing for the delay, and giving a short explanation on why their parcel will be late.

 Take it from Fussy, a retailer that saw a huge increase in sales after an appearance on British reality show Dragons’ Den.
 Just a few days after ordering, I received this email to let me know that my shipment was late due to delays at the warehouse:

-Bonus tip: The Shop App keeps shoppers updated on their package’s stage in the order fulfillment process.
-You’ll provide customers with the information they need, and minimize customer service reps being asked, “Where is my order?
+PRO TIP: The Shop App keeps shoppers updated on their package’s stage in the order fulfillment process.
+You’ll provide customers with the information they need, and minimize customer service reps being asked, “Where is my order?”